When, Why & How You Might Need Wisdom Teeth Removed

 Wisdom Teeth Removal Procedure

-At your dentist’s office, the procedure will begin with local anaesthesia to numb or sedate you.
+At your dentist’s office, the procedure will begin with local anesthesia to numb or sedate you.
 During a wisdom tooth extraction, your dentist or oral surgeon:

 • Creates an incision in the gums to expose the bone and affected tooth